 Portland, OR 97205

 Phone: 866-SMARSH-1 (866-762-7741)

 Direct Contact: Geoff Dilkes, Account Executive; 971-270-1179; email@example.com

 The Firm’s files are physically and electronically archived and redundantly backed up locally and remotely.
-This includes via server, portable drive and on Google Drive.
+This includes local limited access server, portable drive and Google Drive.

 Rule: FINRA Rule 4370(c)(1)